top of page

 Analyzing Business Data

+This collision follows a predictable pattern.
 But it’s a pattern that surprises almost everyone, because:

-2. Signals we think would blow it up—often land.
+2. Signals we think will land—don't.
+Signals we think would blow it up—land.

 bottom of page